 All in all, the BioShock series generally gives chances for multiple Karma Houdinis, depending on the choices of the player.
 In the first game, we have Jack, the player character himself, if he has chosen to harvest all the Little Sisters, thereby turning him into an old-style Person of Mass DestructionPowered by a Forsaken Child, having killed about twenty little girls.
 The end of him?
 He becomes the king of Rapture, and uses it to kill the crew of a nuclear submarine, and conquer a nuclear weapon.
 And that's it.

 BioShock also gives us Sander Cohen, the Mad Artist, that creates his sculptures using plastered bodies of men, and wants to create a masterpiece requiring the death of no less than eleven people, though hardly innocent.
 His comeuppance?
-Well, that's up to the player/Jack.
+That's up to the player/Jack.
 He can be killed, with possibly ounces of Karma if his picture is photographed, but Jack can just as well choose to abandon him alive in Fort Frolic, and later in Olympus Herights, in which case he makes it through alive.

 To continue with the sequel, we also have people like Stanley Poole, the Mole in Charge turned Dirty Coward, whom was hired to infiltrate The Pature Family, and sell out Lamb to Andrew Ryan.
 Later it went onwards for him, as he degenerated into a walking Chronic Backstabbing Disorder, betraying all characters — Delta by giving him to Ryan because Ryan was suspicious, and having him turned into a Big Daddy, Eleanor for threatening to sell him out, causing her to become a Little Sister, and eventually killing the entire family by drowning Dionysus Park.
 You get the idea.
 In the end, it is the task of Delta to descide whether he lives or dies.
 However, one could say, that even if he lives, he is still left alone, trapped among homocidal splicers, so he might get his deserved comeuppance after all.